TiddoLangerak/jest-teardown/README.md

 ## One-off usage

-For the cases where the setup & teardown are specific to a single test/test-file.
+For the cases where the setup & teardown are specific to a single test or file, and you don't want to extract it to a utility.

 ```javascript
 import { teardown } from 'jest-teardown';